JinwooWang/EDA-SPICE/README.md

 # EDA_spice
 This project is made for reviewing EDA knowledge, like Forward Euler, Backward Euler, Stamp... etc.</br>
-This tool can simulate and draw the curves for various netlists, including Two-stage OpAmp.
+This tool can simulate and draw the curves for various netlists(.sp files), including Two-stage OpAmp.
 env: Ubuntu 16.04 python 2.7.</br>
-This project is a self-built simulator for netlists(.sp).
 ```
 python gui.py
 ```